martignoni/hugo-notice/README.md

 ## About

 A [Hugo](https://gohugo.io) theme component providing a shortcode: `notice` to display nice notices.
-Dark mode supported!
+Dark mode is supported!

 Four notice types are provided: `warning`, `info`, `note` and `tip`.